hykilpikonna/hykilpikonna/README.md

 ### 🌲 Completed projects <!--{ collapseSection() }-->

-I mostly publish my projects to [HyDEV (HyDevelop)](https://github.com/hydevelop), a two-person organization of me and my best friend [Vanilla](https://github.com/vergedx).
+I published most my projects to [HyDEV (HyDevelop)](https://github.com/hydevelop), previously a two-person organization of me and my best friend [Vanilla](https://github.com/vergedx) before we broke up last year.
+Currently, I publish my projects to this personal account.
 There is a list of my significant completed projects with English descriptions on my [About-Me website](https://me.hydev.org).
 But here is a brief list of my projects with their statistics: